St Thomas’ Church

 RSHG ST003 – Northern

-RSHG is currently transcribing and photographing the visible markers and a map showing these will be produced shortly.
+RSHG has now transcribed and photographed the visible markers in the southern part and a new map showing these has been produced (see below).
 The Northern part of the graveyard (north side of the church building) is not accessible at present but contains many memorials probably in their original positions.
-There are also many more memorials inside the church and vaults below.
+There are also many more memorials inaccessible inside the church and there are vaults below.
+The maps should be used together with the alphabetical index giving the list of grave names.

 St Thomas’ Alphabetical Index

-The alphabetical indexes contain the names on all the graves from the book ‘Inscriptions on the Memorials’ compiled by Jack Wheeler in 1975.
+The alphabetical indexes contain the names on all the graves from the book ‘Inscriptions on the Memorials’ compiled by Jack Wheeler in 1975 and those visible markers either standing in the garden or parts of memorials in the crazy paving today.

 For any enquiries you may have about the maps, indexes or mapping please contact us here.